 |

 How it was set up: The technique incorporated ‘tile mesh’, which is cut to the size of each riser (and no, none of the risers are the same size!)
 As the accompanying photos show, pieces of plywood were cut to support the mesh and serve as the foundation for the glass work to proceed.
-The riser design was drawn on each board, the board wrapped in plastic wrap, and the mesh taped down on top of the plastic.
-The mosaic glass was glued onto the mesh, and the plastic will allow the mesh to be removed from the board on installation day at DeSoto Falls.
-The mesh will be attached to each riser with mastic, and once dry will be grouted into place.
-Installation will be over several days.
+The riser design was drawn on each board, the board numbered ,wrapped in plastic wrap, and the mesh taped down on top of the plastic.
+The mosaic glass was glued onto the mesh, and the plastic allowed the mesh to be removed from the board on installation days at DeSoto Falls.
+The mesh was attached to each riser with mastic, and once dry was grouted into place.
+Final step was applying a clear grout sealant that was brushed on.
+Installation lasted a total of 7 days.

 10/2019 update from Brittney Hughes: This project is now finished!
 The steps have been sealed, and all that remains to be done is to create a dedication & informational sign close to the bottom of the steps that explains all the love and care that went into this project.
 We cannot possibly express enough gratitude to all of those people that supported this project, those that dedicated their time & effort into this piece of artwork that will stand the test of time. |